webyrd/underconstraints/README.md

   )
 ```

-The idea is that each underconstrained constraint is run: 1) when the
+The idea is that each underconstraint is run: 1) when the constraint
-constraint is introduced; and 2) when the contraint store is extended.
+is introduced; and 2) when the contraint store is extended.

 Running the underconstraints at the end is harmless but useless.